History at CuriOdyssey

 Barn owls' diet consists of mostly mammals, especially mice, voles, and shrews; will also eat birds and reptile.
 At CuriOdyssey, they are served mice, rat, guinea pig, rabbit, chicken, and quail.

 In the Wild: average is 1-4 years, although longer has been recorded

 In Captivity: up to 20+ years

 Barn owls can be found in virtually all habitats-grasslands, marshes, desert, fields, forests, etc., although they tend to favor more open spaces; also common in urban area.
 They can be found on every continent except Antarctica

-Their conservation status is of least concern, although rodenticides are a huge threat to barn owls and other raptors.
+Their wildlife conservation status is of least concern, although rodenticides are a huge threat to barn owls and other raptors.
 Barn owls are protected by the Migratory Bird Treaty Act.

 Help provide for the care and feeding of our wildlife guests by sponsoring an animal of your choice for a year.

 San Mateo, CA 94401